SA-welding-tips

 Power supplies provide direct current of the preferred polarity, or alternating current as suitable, at high amperage levels.

-Here are some additional important SA-welding-tips.
+Here are some additional, important SA-welding-tips.

-At a given current level, a smaller electrode size gives a higher weld deposition rate than a larger size, because of higher current density.
 If the size is changed to a larger one, however, the larger size electrode permits welding with a higher current, which can give a higher weld deposition rate.

 The current running in the circuit, as measured by an ampermeter, is determined by those selections.
-For establishing the correct electrode extension, the following SA-welding-tip should be remembered.
-The total current is split into two portions whose amounts are not known.

-One part of the total current preheats, by resistance heating (proportional to the resistance times the square of the current), the portion of wire called electrode extension, while the other part maintains the arc determining heat input and penetration.
+One part of the total current preheats, by resistance heating (proportional to the resistance times the square of the current), the portion of wire called electrode extension.

 Please remark the following SA-welding-tips.